 Locals all have their favorite stall that they think makes the best of the best ceviche.
 Our recommendation?
 Don’t take anyone’s word for it.
 Sample a cup from as many different vendors as you can.
 Hey, with all that activity, you’ve earned it.

 After a morning of vigorous activity and a lunch of delectable seafood, you might think it’s time to head home.
 You’d be wrong, though.
 The Cinta Costera is also a great place for leisure and relaxation.

-The entire stretch of coastal beltway is interspersed with manicured green spaces that are perfect for relaxing, visiting with friends, or people watching.
+The entire stretch of the coastal beltway is interspersed with manicured green spaces that are perfect for relax and people watch.
 Lush palms and park benches provide plenty of places to take a seat, enjoy an unbeatable view of the Pacific, and just watch the world go by.

 Both tourists and locals alike also flock to the Cinta Costera for chances to snap some postcard-worthy photos.
 The entire 9 km stretch of coastline affords stunning backdrops of the Pacific Ocean.
 At the southern end of the Cinta Costera, you can also catch great shots of Panama City’s iconic skyline, while the newest additions to the beltway show off views of Casco Viejo.

 Special Celebrations on the Cinta Costera

 The Cinta Costera is a lively destination in the city at all times of the year.
 It’s often abuzz with street vendors, fairs, and performances.
 There are certain times, though, that the Cinta transforms to accommodate large festivals and parades.
 The second week of December every year finds the Cinta bursting with Christmas spirit.
 The entire beltway is typically closed for a full weekend to host a parade and celebrations with food, music, and fun.